Arrive Quito and overnight.

 An early morning flight from Quito brings you to the Galapagos Archipelago.
 Upon arrival, you will be picked up and transferred to your yacht - your home for the next seven nights.
 This afternoon you head to your first island to begin your Galapagos cruise and a week filled with mysteries of the natural world.

-You will visit 8 to 10 islands during your unforgettable voyage.
+You will visit several islands during your unforgettable voyage.
 Each day you leave the comfort of your yacht and go ashore in a panga (the local word for dinghies, Zodiacs, etc.) to remote areas of the islands for natural history walks through the Galapagos's unique ecology.
 Your crew will take excellent care of you with delicious meals and attend to all of your creature comforts onboard.
 On the islands your naturalist guide shows you the diversity of Galapagos life and teaches you about the area's natural history.
 This is everyone's chance to photograph unusual marine iguanas, snorkel with playful sea lions, and just take in the unique landscape of ancient volcanic turmoil.
 Except for a few settlements, the entire archipelago is a national park and the beaches and meandering footpaths invite relaxation and fanciful dreams.

 Want an alternative yacht?